 If you’d like a closer view underwater, you can go scuba diving.
 Panglao is known as a haven for scuba divers for its diverse marine life.
 Here you get to see barracudas, jackfish, sea snakes, and coral formations.
 Just hire a dive boat that will take you to Balicasag island and Pamilacan island which has some of the best diving and snorkeling spots.

 Touring Panglao is best done when you hire a car or tricycle driver.
 Better yet, rent a motorbike so you can explore the beauties of this island for yourself.

 6. Bantayan Island, Cebu

 Close to Panglao, Bohol is Bantayan Island which offers a quick escape from the busy urban life in Cebu.
-Unlike Boracay or Palawan, Bantayan Island is less crowded except for Holy Week when Filipino tourists flock the island to have a vacation.
+Unlike some of the best beaches in the Philippines like Boracay or Palawan, Bantayan Island is less crowded except for Holy Week when Filipino tourists flock the island to have a vacation.
 There are no five-star hotels, malls, or high-end shops so it’s less touristy and the beaches remain pristine and crystal clear.